OpenAI

 Industry position

-OpenAI occupies a leading position in the frontier AI market by several measures: consumer brand recognition (ChatGPT is the most widely used consumer AI product), benchmark performance (GPT-5.5 leads most major benchmarks as of April 2026), and capital base (over $80 billion raised, with the reported $852 billion valuation under negotiation).
+OpenAI occupies a leading position in the frontier AI market by several measures: consumer brand recognition (ChatGPT is the most widely used consumer AI product), benchmark performance (GPT-5.5 leads most major benchmarks as of April 2026), and capital base (approximately $180 billion raised at the $852 billion valuation set by the March 2026 round).

 The company's distinguishing characteristic relative to other Frontier labs is product velocity at consumer scale.
 In the years since ChatGPT's November 2022 launch, OpenAI has shipped Codex, Operator, Sora, Whisper, DALL-E, the o-series reasoning models, and successive GPT flagships.
 The resulting data flywheel, with billions of user interactions, drives ongoing reinforcement learning from human feedback and product refinement.